 A good option is jackets that combine leather sleeves that protect the arms and a cotton body to keep you cool and mobile.

-Welding gloves should match the welding process that you are working with:
+Welding gloves should match the process that you are working with:

 - Thick leather gloves for stick, flux-cored, and spray MIG welding.
 These processes release high heat and spatter.
 Spray MIG releases extreme amounts of heat.
-For this, you can attach affordable backhand leather pads to your gloves for added protection, or expensive aluminized pads that can reflect the excessive heat.
+For this, you can attach affordable backhand leather pads to your gloves for added protection, or expensive aluminized pads to reflect the heat.

-- Medium-weight welding gloves for short-arc MIG welding.
-Short-arc is the common low-amperage MIG transfer mode.
-It generates lower heat and spatter so you can use thinner gloves for improved torch handling.
+- Medium-weight gloves for short-arc MIG welding.
+Short-arc is the common low-amperage metal transfer mode.
+It generates lower heat and spatter, so you can use thinner gloves for improved torch handling.